Whitney towers and gropes in 4--manifolds: Whitney towers

 \subsection{Trees for intersection points}

-Given a pair $t(I)$ and $t(J)$ of rooted trees, define the {\em unrooted product} $t(I)\cdot t(J)$ to be the labelled unrooted tree gotten by identifying together the root vertices of $t(I)$ and $t(J)$ to a single (non-vertex) point.
-The tree $t(p)$ associated to a (transverse) intersection point $p\in W_I\cap W_J$ between surfaces $W_I$ and $W_J$ in a Whitney tower $T$ is defined to be the unrooted product $t(W_I)\cdot t(W_J)$ ($=t(I)\cdot t(J)$) of the rooted trees corresponding to $W_I$ and $W_J$ as illustrated in Figure~\ref{inner-product-trees-fig}.
-The order of $p$ is equal to the Vassiliev degree (one half the total number of vertices) of $t(p)$.
+Given a pair $t(I)$ and $t(J)$ of rooted trees, define the {\em inner product} $t(I)\cdot t(J)$ to be the labelled {\em un}rooted tree gotten by identifying together the root vertices of $t(I)$ and $t(J)$ to a single (non-vertex) point.
+The tree $t(p)$ associated to a (transverse) intersection point $p\in W_I\cap W_J$ between surfaces $W_I$ and $W_J$ in a Whitney tower $\cW$ is defined to be the inner product $t(W_I)\cdot t(W_J)$ ($=t(I)\cdot t(J)$) of the rooted trees corresponding to $W_I$ and $W_J$ as illustrated in Figure~\ref{inner-product-trees-fig}.
+Note that the order of $p$ is equal to the order of $t(p)$.

-The above mentioned mappings of $t(W_I)$ and $t(W_J)$ in $T$ give rise to a mapping of $t(p)$ into $T$: Just map the root vertices of $W_I$ and $W_J$ to $p$ and the adjacent edges become a path between the basepoints of $W_I$ and $W_J$ which changes sheets at $p$ (Figure~\ref{W-disk-int-point-treeC-fig}).
-This mapping can be taken to be an embedding of $t(p)$ into $T$ if all the Whitney disks ``beneath'' $W_I$ and $W_J$ (corresponding to sub-brackets of $I$ and $J$) are distinct.
+The above mentioned mappings of $t(W_I)$ and $t(W_J)$ in $\cW$ give rise to a mapping of $t(p)$ into $\cW$: Just map the root vertices of $W_I$ and $W_J$ to $p$ and the adjacent edges become a path between the basepoints of $W_I$ and $W_J$ which changes sheets at $p$ (Figure~\ref{W-disk-int-point-treeC-fig}).
+This mapping can be taken to be an embedding of $t(p)$ into $\cW$ if all the Whitney disks ``beneath'' $W_I$ and $W_J$ (corresponding to sub-brackets of $I$ and $J$) are distinct.

 It is sometimes convenient to keep track of the edge of $t(p)$ that corresponds to $p$ by marking that edge with a small linking circle as in Figure~\ref{inner-product-trees-fig} and Figure~\ref{W-disk-int-point-treeC-fig}; such a {\em punctured tree} will be denoted by $t^{\circ}(p)$.